bawjensen/COMP-365-CompGraphics/p4_fractalLandscape/README.md

 * **AllThree.png** : Screenshot of the default scene including all three types of plants

-* **CoolView.png** : Another screenshot of the default scene
+* **CoolView.png** : Another screenshot of the default scene, showcasing the fractal nature of the plants

-* **Makefile** : Makefile used to compile the program that is compatible with Linux and OS X operating systems
+* **Makefile** : Makefile used to compile the program (compatible with Linux and OS X operating systems)

 ## __How to Compile__

-* To compile the program using the included Makefile, use the command: <br/>' ~$ make landscape '
+* To compile the program using the included Makefile, use the command: ` $ make landscape `

-* The executable file is named ' Delfino_Jensen_G4 ' and can be run with the command:<br/>' ~$ ./Delfino_Jensen_G4 '
+* The executable file is named "Delfino_Jensen_G4" and can be run with the command: ` $ ./Delfino_Jensen_G4 `

-* To include additional grammar files, include the desired filename during your execute command as seen below (Note: input files must be in the same directory as the executable):<br/>' ~$ ./Delfino_Jensen_G4 *customGrammar1.gram*  '
+* To include additional grammar files, include the desired filename during your execute command as additional parameters to the call, shown in the example below (Note: input files must be in the same directory as the executable):` $ ./Delfino_Jensen_G4 <exampleGrammar.gram> `

-* The program accepts up to and including 7 custom input files.
+* The program accepts up to and including 7 custom input files, selectable through the interactive menu (activated via right-clicking)

 * If no input file is included, only the three provided grammars will be available